Fishing nets and false teeth: Meet the debris hunters

 'It's my mission to make change'

-Kate Osborne made a career change a few years ago because of her urge to spread warnings about marine litter.
+Kate Osborne made a career change a few years ago and now spreads warnings about marine litter.

-The former NHS academic now runs Beach Bonkers - a non-profit style organisation that shows groups the "incredible treasures" and "shocking waste" found on the shingle between Felixstowe and Lowestoft, Suffolk.
+The former NHS worker now runs Beach Bonkers - a non-profit style organisation that shows groups the "incredible treasures" and "shocking waste" found on the shingle between Felixstowe and Lowestoft, Suffolk.

 "I find a lot of shotgun cartridges - at least one every time I go out," she said.
 "These wash up because of clay shooting off the back of cruise ships and wildfowling on rivers."